 The closest airport is in Cancun.
 The drive from the airport to Akumal is about 1 h 10 min.
 If your hotel does not offer a pick-up service, you can book a shuttle yourself.
 Or you can simply take a taxi or the public bus directly at the airport.

 In Akumal you can get along well walking.
-For longer distances and excursions, a rental car is helpful, as the nearest sights are at least 20 minutes away by car.
+For longer distances and excursions, a rental car might be helpful, as the nearest sights are at least 20 minutes away by car.
 If you don’t want to drive yourself, you can also just take a taxi.
 The fare should be agreed with the driver before boarding.